ubc/canvas-discussion/README.md

 * 'topic_title',
 * 'topic_author_id',
 * 'topic_author_name',
-* 'topic_created_at',
 * 'topic_posted_at',
 * 'number_of_posts': the total number of posts and replies in the topic
 * 'median_posts_word_count': the median word count for all posts and replies to the topic
-* 'average_time_to_post_hours': the average time to post or reply from the topic created_at date
+* 'average_days_to_post_from_posted_at': the average number of days to post from the topic posted_at date.
+A 'day' is calculated by date, not hours
 * 'first_reply_timestamp': the timestamp of the first post
-* 'average_time_to_post_from_first_reply_hours': the average time to post or reply from the first post (for cases where all discussions are released at once, this may be a more meaningful metric of time to reply)
+* 'average_days_to_post_from_first_response': the average number of days to post from first topic response.
+A 'day' is calculated by date, not hours
 * 'average_posts_per_author': the average posts per author (does not include enrollments with no posts)

 Where a `post` is a response to a topic, and a `reply` is a reply to the post.